jzerbe/jzerbe.github.com/_posts/2013-11-23-spicy-20-minute-vegetarian-chili.md

 3. Dump the beans, tomatoes, and can rinse water in.
 Leave the pan uncovered for the remainder of the cooking process.
 4. Turn down the heat to medium-high, and stir it all up.
 5. Dump everything else in once the mixture has come to a full boil again.
-6. Stirring, leave on full boil for `5 minutes`, or until consistency has thickened to your liking, and then turn off heat.
+6. Stirring occasionally, leave on full boil for `5 minutes`, or until consistency has thickened to your liking, and then turn off heat.
 7. Let sit on heat for another `5 minutes` or so.
 8. Serve with sour cream, cheese, and maybe some corn chips or corn bread.